jugglinmike/command-the-command-line/src/material/scripting/index.md

 One more method to improve readability is documentation via comments.

-The "number sign" (`#`) designates the beginning of a comment; any text that follows it is ignored by the shell.
+The "number sign" (`#`) designates the beginning of a comment; the shell ignores any text that follows it.
 Comments can be used to describe the overall behavior of the script or any specific command.

 ---